-- 5.3.1 When identifying a patient, three (3) patient identifiers must be used on the request form.
-The preferred identifiers include: - a) Patients full name (surname, first name and any middle names) - b) MRN or unique patient identifier such as an AUID or FMCN used in Forensic Medicine
+- 5.3.1.
+When identifying a patient, three (3) patient identifiers must be used on the request form.
+The preferred identifiers include: - a) Patients full name (surname, first name and any middle names) - b) MRN or unique patient identifier such as an AUID or ICN used in Forensics. - c) Date of birth. - 5.3.2.
+The patient's address or gender may be used in place of a preferred identifier, if it is not known or available.